Cierpliwy/modanalizer/README.md

 	...

 There are 4 columns and they have following meaning:

 1. Function call count
-2. Function's address in Linux kenrel space
+2. Function's address in Linux kernel space
 3. Function's size in bytes
 4. Function's symbol name.